mk-fg/cgroup-tools/README.md

 cgroup-tools
 --------------------

-A set of tools to work with cgroup tree and processes classification/QoS, according to it.
+A set of tools to work with cgroup tree and process classification/QoS according to it.

 More (of a bit outdated) info can be found